oracle-livelabs/security/data-safe/events/events.md

 In this lab, you will:

-- Review the latest security assessment
+- Review the latest user assessment
-- Set the latest security assessment as the baseline
+- Set the latest user assessment as the baseline
 - Create a notification topic and subscription
 - Create a rule in the Events service
 - Generate activity on the target database
-- Refresh the latest security assessment and analyze the results
+- Refresh the latest user assessment and analyze the results
-- Generate a Comparison report for Security Assessment
+- Generate a Comparison report for User Assessment
 - Review your email notification

 ### Prerequisites